-1. Effective on June 16, 2023, a Health Reimbursement Arrangement (HRA) was made available for current and future employees in these bargaining units.
-The County and the HRA administrator, with the oversight of the HRA Advisory Committee, shall administer the program subject to the requirements set forth in the County Health Reimbursement Arrangement Plan Document.

-2. The County will contribute to each employee's HRA effective the pay period beginning on June 16, 2023, \$60.00 per pay period for each full-time employee and \$30.00 for each part-time employee (scheduled to work at
+- Effective on June 16, 2023, a Health Reimbursement Arrangement (HRA) was made available for current and future employees in these bargaining units.
+The County and the HRA administrator, with the oversight of the HRA Advisory Committee, shall administer the program subject to the requirements set forth in the County Health Reimbursement Arrangement Plan Document. - 2.
+The County will contribute to each employee's HRA effective the pay period beginning on June 16, 2023, \$60.00 per pay period for each full-time employee and \$30.00 for each part-time employee (scheduled to work at least 40 hours per pay period) and the County contribution will be increased by 2.5% annually each first full pay period beginning July 2024.

 Section 6.
-Reopener

 Reopener as a Result of the ACA

-The County may reopen negotiations on this Articlei and other provisions of the MOU (e.g., Flexible Spending Accounts in Article XXV), for purposes of addressing issues related to the changes to the Affordable Care Act (ACA), or other Federal legislation/regulation which impacts the County's ability to provide Benefits under this MOU.
+The County may reopen negotiations on this Articlei and other provisions of the MOU (e.g., Flexible Spending Accounts in Article XXIV), for purposes of addressing issues related to the changes to the Affordable Care Act (ACA), or other Federal legislation/regulation which impacts the County's ability to provide Benefits under this MOU.

-&lt;sup>i Section 3 of this Article will not be reopened unless (and only to the extent that) its provisions are impacted by the ACA.
+i Section 3 of this Article will not be reopened unless (and only to the extent that) its provisions are impacted by the ACA.